lab-brussels-1/The-first-group/planning/user-personas.md

 ---

-- **Bio**: Leo is a Plantsman who currently preparing for a seminar.
+- **Bio**: Leo is a Plantsman, who currently preparing for a seminar.
 - **Needs/Goals**: He needs to explain about How to plant a tree, Tree Health and why trees are important part of healthy environment.
 - **Frustrations**: Many sources are explaning about tress but its challenging